ondbyte/turbo_flag/readme.md

  # turbo_flag

-a drop in replacement for flag package which is included in the core go, but with additional capabilities like loading values to flags from a configuration file, environment variable, enumeration of the values of the flag, sub commands, short alias for a flag etc.
+a drop in replacement for flag package which is included in the core go, but with additional capabilities like
+1. binding to values from a configuration file
+2. binding to environment variable
+3. enumeration of the values of the flag
+4. sub commands
+5. short alias for a flag
+etc.

 **A wannabe viper or cobra alternative.**